raspibo/eventman/README.md

 - ability to run triggers to respond to an event (e.g. when a person is marked as attending to an event)
 - can run on HTTPS
 - multiple workstations are kept in sync (i.e.: marking a person as an attendee is shown in every workstation currently viewing the list of tickets of an event)
+- can run in Docker: see the docs/DOCKER.md file

 See the *screenshots* directory for some images.

 # Demo